Jacob of Muttuchira: Life

 Archdeacon Jacob maintained his authority and support among the native Christians even after Mar Simeon had been deported to Portugal.
 He maintained constant touch with Mar Simeon through letters in which Mar Simeon was addressed as the Metropolitan of India.
 He based his administration in Muttuchira and built the Prasu Church and rebuilt the older Church of Ruha D’ Qudisha.
 He also built churches at Kothanalloor, Elanji, and other regions.
 He refused to accept Mar Abraham, since numerous Latin innovations were already being interpolated into the Malabar rite under Mar Abraham's jurisdiction as prescribed by the Goan synods, in which Mar Abraham attended as instructed by the pope.
 Archdeacon Jacob rejected the Gregorian Calendar and taught his followers to recite the traditional Chaldean raza without the Latin interpolations.
 Dom Alexis de Menezes, the Archbishop of Goa and the mastermind of the Synod of Diamper, wrote to him that Mar Simeon had been convicted and his orders were declared invalid by the pope in Rome, in attempt to force the archdeacon to submit to the Papal authority and even offered him large promises and favours in return.
 But Archdeacon Jacob rejected Menezes' attempts and was finally excommunicated by Menezes.

 Archdeacon Jacob died in 1596 and was entombed in the old Ruha d'Qudisha Church (currently church of Saint Francis of Assisi) in Muttuchira.
+Meanwhile, a funerary epitaph discovered from an excavation in the old church's floor documents the death of a 'Father Chacko', who is identified to be Archdeacon Jacob, seemingly on Dhanu 7, ME 769 (December 20, 1593).